numerical-semigroups/Nuggets/README.md

 ```
 > 22

-We can plot the small elements and gaps of out monoid.
+We can plot the small elements and gaps of our monoid.
 Gaps will be in red (thanks [@nathancarter](https://nathancarter.github.io/) for showing how to choose colors for vertices).

 ```gap
 ns:=[];;